Harsh813203/OutbreakNotification_System/README.md

  3) Get your results within fraction of second.
 One Pop-up Multiple information.

-Some Important package needs to be imported: from plyer import notification import requests from bs4 import BeautifulSoup import time
+Some Important package needs to be imported:
+  1.from plyer import notification
+  2.import requests
+  3.from bs4 import BeautifulSoup
+  4.import time